DavidAntunezPerez/programmed-polls-backend-rest-api/README.md

 > [!NOTE]
 > You can view the version updates with new features, bugfixes and improvements in the [CHANGELOG.md](https://github.com/DavidAntunezPerez/programmed-polls-backend-rest-api/blob/main/CHANGELOG.md) located in this repository.

+#### Endpoints in detail

+First of all, you need to know that most of these endpoints require ***authentication*** to work.
+To authenticate, you must [use any of the project-related frontend applications](#related-repositories), which are already connected to this backend OR you can [ask for your own authentification credentials](#contact-and-support) to the project support administrator.
+Once you have the credentials, you can use the Google Authentication JWT Token in your requests (as a Bearer Token) for all endpoints that require authentication.

+1. ***CORE ENDPOINTS*** *(located in /api/core/*)*:
+   - */polls*:

+     *These endpoints require from authentication to work.* With polls endpoints you can *create, edit, get and delete* polls.

+     - POST */polls*:

+       To create a Poll, you must provide a TITLE, DESCRIPTION, FREQUENCY *(poll iteration frequency in DAYS)*, DURATION *(poll voting period duration in DAYS)*, STARTTIME *(this is an OPTIONAL value to set a different           start time from the creation time of the poll)*, OPTIONS *(array of strings with the different options that you want to include in the poll)* and USERID *(the administrator userID that will create the poll (will          be automated in the future))*.
+       This is be a JSON body example with all the different data:
+       ```json
+       {
+          "title": "Poll Title",
+          "description": "Can you vote?",
+          "options": ["Option 1", "Option 2", "Option 3"],
+          "frequency": 7,
+          "duration": 3,
+          "userId": "ID123"
+        }
+       ```

+      - GET */polls*:

+        There are two different ways of getting a poll information: by ID (individually) or get all the polls related to an user as a list.

+        If you want to just list all the polls related to an user, you can just call the GET */polls* endpoints.
+No body needs to be provided.
+This will list all the different Polls related to the authenticated user and         show them in the response in this format:
+       Response example:
+        ```json
+        {
+          [
+            {
+              "pollId": "pollID1",
+              "duration": 3,
+              "isEnabled": true,
+              "options": [
+                "1",
+                "2",
+                "3"
+              ],
+              "description": "What do we do?",
+              "title": "Numeric decision",
+              "frequency": 7,
+              "startTime": "2024-06-25T11:37:55.560Z",
+              "createdAt": "2024-06-25T11:37:55.560Z"
+            },
+            {
+              "pollId": "pollID2",
+              "duration": 3,
+              "isEnabled": true,
+              "options": [
+                "Yes",
+                "No"
+              ],
+              "description": "Can you vote?",
+              "title": "Test",
+              "frequency": 7,
+              "startTime": "2024-07-02T06:26:29.380Z",
+              "createdAt": "2024-07-02T06:26:29.380Z"
+            }
+          ]
+        }
+        ```

+        If you want to get a single Poll information, you can do */polls/{id}*, where ID is the Poll ID that you want to get.
+        > You can get the Poll ID by: *using GET /polls endpoint (named as pollID)* or *creating a Poll with POST /polls (will be shown in response as pollID)*.

+        Finally, call the endpoint GET */polls/pollId* without any body provided and this will be the example result:
+        Response example:
+         ```json
+           {
+            "pollId": "pollId1",
+            "title": "Test",
+            "description": "Can you vote?",
+            "options": [
+              "Yes",
+              "No",
+            ],
+            "frequency": 7,
+            "duration": 3,
+            "isEnabled": true,
+            "startTime": "2024-06-03T10:38:09.630Z",
+            "createdAt": "2024-06-03T10:38:09.012Z"
+          }
+         ```

+       - PATCH */polls/{id}*:

+         This endpoint will let the poll administrator edit a Poll by ID.
+You can provide different values to edit (Rest of the information will remain the same):

+         TITLE, DESCRIPTION, OPTIONS *(as an array of strings)*, FREQUENCY *(poll iteration frequency in DAYS)*, DURATION *(poll voting period duration in DAYS)*, STARTTIME, ISENABLED *(if poll is not enabled, there               will be no more votation periods until its enabled again)*.
+         JSON body example:
+          ```json
+            {
+               "title": "New Poll Title",
+              "startTime": "2024-06-12T09:23:20.390Z"
+            }
+           ```

+        - DELETE */polls/*:

+          This endpoint will let the poll administrator delete a Poll by ID.
+          No body or extra information must be provided in the request.

+  > [!CAUTION]
+  > Removing a Poll is a permanent action and will stop votation periods and future results.

 ### Tech stack

 This Backend Rest API has been made with: